-4 Sexual and reproductive health in law and policy
+4. Sexual and Reproductive Health in Law and Policy

-This section of the report outlines national policy documents, highlighting their relevance to SRHR.
+This section of the report outlines national policy documents, highlighting their relevance to sexual and reproductive health and rights (SRHR).
 Policies and legislation are then explored further in relation to the key domains of SRH that are the focus of this review.
-As noted earlier, there is substantial overlap between issues relevant to SRHR and to GBV, though the current policy landscape specifically relevant to GBV will be the focus of Section 5 of this report.
+As noted earlier, there is substantial overlap between issues relevant to SRHR and to GBV, though the current policy landscape specifically relevant to GBV will be the focus of section 5 of this report.